decisionintelligence/CCD/README.md

 3. Train and evaluate model

-- We provide all the experiment scripts for CCD and other baselines under the folder `./scripts/multivariate_forecast`.
+- We provide all the experiment scripts for CCD and other baselines under the folder `./scripts/multivariate_forecast/CCD`.
 For example you can reproduce all the experiment results as the following script:

 ```shell
 sh ./scripts/CCD/ETTh2.sh
 ```

+# Reproducibility
+We provide all the train logs in `./log` and all the result in `./result`